springernature/vpat/springerlink.md

 <td>
 The SpringerLink website contains content that is rendered in two separate, inconsistent designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the *older* design are currently Journals, Book Series, and ancillary pages such as search, indexes, and account management.
+Pages rendered in the <strong>older</strong> design are currently Journals, Book Series, and ancillary pages such as search, indexes, and account management.
 <br><br>
-Pages rendered in the *newer* design are currently Articles, Chapters, Books, Reference Works, and Reference Work Entries.
+Pages rendered in the <strong>newer</strong> design are currently Articles, Chapters, Books, Reference Works, and Reference Work Entries.
 <br><br>
 When the transfer process is complete, content will use a unified design style with consistent presentation and functionality.
 <br><br>
 Pages located at checkout.springer.com deal with with sensitive information and have an intentionally stripped-down design.
-The presentation of each of these sets of pages is internally consistent, and the tasks performed are unlike those performed elsewhere on the site.
+The presentation of this set of pages is internally consistent, and the tasks performed are unlike those performed elsewhere on the site.
 </td>
 </tr>
 <tr id="error-suggestion" valign="top">